abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/README.md

 ### IV.
 Maps and Time Trends of Fire Probability

-In the "Maps and Time Trends of Fire Probability" section, we present the results of our ensemble model's predictions for fire probabilities in the Amazon rainforest.
+In this section, we present the results of our ensemble model's predictions for fire probabilities in the Amazon rainforest.
 This section includes two types of visualizations:

 **Monthly Fire Probability Maps**